Sharing stories to build empathy: Tom Percival on putting yourself in someone else's shoes

 I’ve been wondering whether there might be parallels here for life in general?
 Surely, if steps are taken to ensure that everyone’s needs are catered for, then everyone can feel included in society?

 Obviously, it’s not just loud noises that can be problematic.
 Any sweeping decisions, which ignore society’s broader needs, can be damaging.
 The Centre For Literacy In Primary Education's (CLPE) research into representation in children’s books in 2017 discovered that less than 1 per cent of children's books featured a lead character from a BAME (black and minority ethnic) background.

 This kickstarted a sea change in publishing, as well as coinciding with the arrival of a whole new children’s publisher, the excellent Knights Of and their inclusive bookshop Round Table Books.
 This is a hugely important step – after all, if you don’t see yourself in the books that you read, then what does that say about your place in society?
 What does that say about how society values you?

 To be considerate of other people and their differing needs and experiences is an essential part of being human.
 We have to be able to understand other people’s positions and feelings if we are to have any hope of collaborating or even just co-existing.
 In a world that can often feel divisive and fractured, empathy is a powerful bridge building tool.

 Share stories to hear others

-This is what EmpathyLab are doing with their Empathy Day event on June 11th – building bridges, connecting people, and opening hundreds of windows to thousands of different lives.
+This is what EmpathyLab are doing with their Empathy Day event – building bridges, connecting people, and opening hundreds of windows to thousands of different lives.
 One of the main ways that they’re doing this is through sharing stories.

 Humans have always communicated through stories and books are one of the most effective ways to understand someone else’s perspective.
 After all, when you read or listen to an audiobook, you are basically inside someone else’s head.